 A Rainy Day In New York (2019)

-Chalamet collaborated with Woody Allen on this Big Apple confection (and later donated his entire salary on the film to charity).
+Chalamet collaborated with Woody Allen on this Big Apple confection (and later donated his entire salary on the film to charity due to the allegations against the director).
 He plays Gatsby, a wealthy liberal-arts student visiting Manhattan with his girlfriend, budding journalist Ashleigh (Elle Fanning).
 The pair find themselves separated as Ashleigh becomes increasingly beguiled by the city, while Gatsby grows ever more disillusioned.

 The King (2019)

 Chalamet’s portrayal of a monarch-in-waiting is a stunning showcase for his talent.
-As the young Hal, he is a carefree wastrel, living with little responsibility and enjoying the company of his friend John Falstaff (Joel Edgerton, whose screenplay adapts Shakespeare’s Henry IV Parts I & II, and Henry V).
-But As Henry V, King of England, he embraces his God-given right to power and suffers no fools or conspirators.
+As the young Hal, soon to be King Henry V, he is a carefree wastrel, living with little responsibility and enjoying the company of his friend John Falstaff (Joel Edgerton, whose screenplay adapts Shakespeare’s Henry IV Parts I & II, and Henry V).
+BAs Henry V, he embraces his God-given right to power and suffers no fools or conspirators.
 In his first war film, Chalamet displays his versatility and leading-man potential.

 Little Women (2019)